 Certain foods can trigger GERD symptoms.

 GERD is a digestive disorder, so diet can often affect the symptoms of the condition.
-Making dietary and lifestyle changes can go a long way toward treating many instances of GERD.
+With this in mind, making dietary and lifestyle changes can go a long way toward treating many instances of GERD.

-Foods that might make GERD or reflux esophagitis symptoms worse include:
+Foods that might worsen GERD or reflux esophagitis symptoms include:

-- meat, as it tends to be high in cholesterol and fatty acids
+- meat, which tends to be high in saturated fats

-- oils and high-fat foods, which may cause the sphincter at the bottom of the esophagus to relax, and also slow down digestion
+- oils and high fat foods, which may cause the sphincter at the bottom of the esophagus to relax, and also slow down digestion

 The researchers found that children with CMA often experienced symptoms of GERD after consuming cow’s milk.
-Ongoing research is looking into whether this also applies to adults.
+Ongoing research is examining whether this also applies to adults.
 However, CMA is rare in adults because many allergic children develop a tolerance for cow’s milk by the age of

-People who regularly experience discomfort or bloating after eating dairy products containing cow’s milk may find that eliminating them from the diet reduces these symptoms.
+However, people who experience regular discomfort or bloating after eating dairy products with cow’s milk may find that eliminating them from their diet reduces these symptoms.